Biswa96/wslbridge2/README.md

 ### Options

-Running `wslbridge2.exe` will open default shell in default WSL distribution.
+Running `wslbridge2.exe` without any options will open default shell in default WSL distribution.
 Here are the list of valid options:

 * `-b` or `--backend`: Overrides the default path of backend binaries.
 * `-d` or `--distribution`: Run the specified distribution.
 * `-e` or `--env`:  Copies Windows environment variable into the WSL.
 * `-h` or `--help`: Show this usage information.
 * `-l` or `--login`: Start a login shell in WSL.
+* `-s` or `--show`: Shows hidden backend window and debug output.
 * `-u` or `--user`: Run as the specified user in WSL.
 * `-w` or `--windir`: Changes the working directory to a Windows path.
 * `-W` or `--wsldir`: Changes the working directory to WSL path.
-* `-x` or `--xmod`: Shows hidden backend window and debug output.
+* `-x` or `--xmod`: Enables X11 forwarding.

 Always use single quote or double quote to mention any folder path.
 For paths in WSL, `"~"` can also be used for user's home folder.
-If no command line is provided, this launches the default shell.
 The non-options arguments will be executed as is.
-For example, `wslbridge2.exe ls` will execute `ls` command in current working directory in default WSL distribution.
+For example, `wslbridge2.exe ls` will execute `ls` in current working directory in default WSL distribution.

 ## Frequently Asked Questions